Metallic Epoxy Flooring Vancouver, BC

 Will metallic epoxy show scratches?

 Glossy finishes show micro-scratches more than textured systems.
-We reduce that risk with refinement, the right topcoat, and grit control habits.
+We reduce that risk with refinement, the right topcoat, and grit-control habits.

 Can metallic epoxy go over old paint or coatings?